*This article is an update of a previous post.

-But before we get to that subject, let’s look back.
-We’ll discuss what the latest DOL fiduciary rule news is, what has happened with the rule so far, and what’s likely for it next.
+But before we write the fiduciary rule’s obituary, let’s look at what happened with the rule so far, and what’s likely for it next.

 The Fiduciary Rule – Explained

-The DOL fiduciary rule states that all retirement-financial advisors are required to operate as a fiduciary.
+All retirement-financial advisors are required to operate as a fiduciary under the DOL fiduciary rule.
 A fiduciary is required to put their client’s needs before their own.
 Those operating as a fiduciary must avoid conflicts of interest and operate with full transparency.
 This transparency includes all plan costs and fees.

 Under current rules advisors, insurance salespeople, and broker-dealers may act under the suitability standard if they choose.
 The suitability standard only necessitates an investment is considered suitable for a client, at the time of investment.
 Advisors who don’t operate as a fiduciary can use incentives such as quotas, bonuses, and prizes that may correlate negatively with overall plan performance.